LSSTDESC/CCL/README.md

 ```

 **Note:** This is the default install procedure, but depending on your system
-you might want to customize the intall process.
+you might want to customize the install process.
 Here are a few common configuration
 options:
   - *C compiler*: In case you have several C compilers on your machine, you will probably
 need to specify which one to use to `CMake` by setting the environment `CC` like